ForeFlight: History

 In 2016, the app helped to develop a self-service flight planning system for drones to allow schedulers, dispatchers, and flight crews to plan each aspect of flight.

 The app began offering to Jeppesen Charts in 2017 during a partnership with Boeing, who purchased ForeFlight in 2019.

 In the 2020s, ForeFlight began rapidly expanding its business aviation offerings, adding new supported aircraft and trying to convince flight departments to change to their software.
 The company also manages a service called ForeFlight Dispatch to encourage collaborative flight planning.

 In November 2022, the app faced a "cyber incident" that caused the outage of its NOTAM system.
 The app was unable to add new NOTAMs to its system.

 ForeFlight is partnered with flight tracking service FlightAware to provide real-time flight tracking and automatically display the filed routes of aircraft on IFR flight plans.
 This service is provided over Wi-Fi, and pilots in-flight need external ADS-B receivers to see traffic.

+In 2024, ForeFlight developed an app for the Apple Vision Pro to allow users to explore airports in three dimensions.

+In 2025, Boeing divested its ownership of ForeFlight, selling it to the private equity firm Thoma Bravo.